 — The Globe & Mail

+Lawrence Hill offers a provocative examination of the scientific and social history of blood, and on the ways that it unites and divides us today.
 Blood: The Stuff of Life is a bold meditation on blood as an historical and contemporary marker of identity, belonging, gender, race, class, citizenship, athletic superiority, and nationhood.

 In 2013, Lawrence Hill gave the Massey Lectures – Canada’s best known public lecture series — based on Blood: The Stuff of Life.
 The five hour-long lectures were broadcast on CBC Radio and the accompanying book was published by House of Anansi Press.